Defining and Improving Website Load Testing

 - Always being able to follow through on promised promotions or perks

 Everything you discover during a load test can be used to develop a long-term performance management strategy.
 With knowledge of potential performance problems and their causes, you can implement big changes before you launch and make further tweaks along the way to continually improve the user experience.
-After applying these tweaks, be sure to re-run your tests to see if the problems have been fixed.
+After applying these tweaks, be sure to run your tests again to see if the problems have been fixed.

 Top tools for load testing